jaquapi/npcinteract/README.md

 - More options in `config.json` !
 - YML syntax highlighter works well for `template.txt`
 - VSCode extension here : https://github.com/KReload/npc-interact-extension

+## To fix
+- name translation will change variable name : add "npcid:123456" ?
+OK
+- multiple {} in one dialog line ? do something like 'text : 123456, text: 123456, raw:{azeaeazeaezae}' ?
+- S / SP works only for rightclick ...
+Needs update more often